freemocap/documentation/docs/Writerside/topics/resources/data_format.md

 └── synchronized_videos
 ```

+The contents of the folder described here are for a complete recording.
+Depending on your processing parameters, or if you encounter an error during processing, some of these files may be missing.

 >To get a copy of the sample data to follow along with this guide, you can:
 >1.
 Open FreeMoCap
 >2.
 Go to Data in the menu bar